TOAST-DOCS/Network-ACL/en/overview.md

 * Their order number determines their priority.
 Lower number has higher priority.
 * 'Allow': **Allows** access that matches the rule.
 * 'Deny': **Denies** access that matches the rule.
 * An access control target can have an IP address or an IP address range in CIDR format.
-If you enter an IP address range in CIDR format, the entered range in the network is included as the target of access control.
+If you enter an IP address range in CIDR format, the entered CIDR block in the network is included in the target of access control.
 * If you specify a protocol, the rule can have one port or a range of ports.
 * For source and destination, the rules must always be set as a pair.